 The best candidates for lingual braces are people who want their treatment to be as invisible as possible.
 Even clear aligners are slightly visible on the teeth.
 In contrast, lingual braces are unnoticeable to most people.
 So, if you think you’ll feel uncomfortable or self-conscious with traditional braces, lingual braces could be the perfect alternative.

 What Is It Like To Wear Lingual Braces?

-The treatment process for lingual braces is very similar to that of traditional braces.
+The treatment process for lingual braces is very similar to traditional braces.
 You’ll still need to schedule regular tightening appointments with your orthodontist.
-The appointments will also give you a chance to discuss any concerns and for your orthodontist to ensure that your treatment is going according to plan.
+The appointments will also give you a chance to discuss any concerns and for your orthodontist to ensure that your treatment is on track.

 Like most orthodontic treatments, lingual braces often require an adjustment period before they feel comfortable on the teeth.
 As we discussed, the brackets for lingual braces are in constant contact with the tongue and gums.
 So, irritation is common, especially at the beginning of treatment.

 Some people also experience slight speech impediments after getting lingual braces.
 Temporarily developing a lisp is quite common, although there are strategies to mitigate this issue.
 Most dentists recommend practicing talking out loud, at least a few times a day, in the first few weeks after getting lingual braces.
 It may be difficult at first, but your speech will likely return to normal after a few weeks of practicing.